The Cairnes Family History Blog Australia

-I respectfully acknowledge the past and present traditional owners of Australia and pay my respects to the leaders of the traditional custodians of this land.
+I respectfully acknowledge the past and present traditional owners of Australia and pay my respects to the leaders of the traditional custodians of this land, past, present and future.

-Together we acknowledge the contributions of Aboriginal Australians in this country we all live in and share together – Australia.
+Together we acknowledge the contributions of Aboriginal Australians in this country we all live in and share together.